 This Acceptable Solution C/AS3, for buildings where care or detention is provided (Risk Group SI), provides a means of compliance with the New Zealand Building Code Clauses C1-C6 Protection from Fire.
-It is issued under section 22 of the Building Act 2004 as a compliance document.
+It is issued under section 22 of the Building Act 2004 as an Acceptable Solution.